dustinswonder/displacement_opioids/README.txt

 				- multum_lexicon
 				- prescribed_medicines

-Download the files in the github folder "stata/do" into the stata/do folder you've set up, and donate the files in the github "data" folder to the data folder you've set up.
+Download the files in the github folder "stata/do" into the stata/do folder you've set up, and download the files in the github "data" folder to the data folder you've set up.

 -------